sanoguzhan/Self-Driving-Car/README.md

   ![Processed Image](pics/final_line.png)

 Final output of this process detects line and centers the car navigation in the lines.
-Since the algorithm use the density of line in white, line density is higher in the lines end so the line ends can be detected.
+Since the algorithm uses the density of lines in white, line density is higher in the lines end, so the line ends can be detected.
-Also car can navigate and center itself based on the positive and negative values of difference between line center and frame-center
+Also the car can navigate and center itself based on the positive and negative values of difference between line center and frame-center
     ![Control Image](pics/car_navigation.png)

 ## Obstacle Avoidance and Road Sign Recognition